pyedifice/pyedifice/docs/source/tutorial.rst

    if __name__ == "__main__":
        ed.App(MyApp()).start()

-The (admittedly-humble) Component you created can be shared across apps or composed in this single application.
+The (admittedly-humble) Element you created can be shared across apps or composed in this single application.
-Most importantly, when you start having more Components, each Component is a self-contained unit with all its business logic bundled together.
+Most importantly, when you start having more Elements, each Element is a self-contained unit with all its business logic bundled together.

-The render function of a Component describes how the component is to be rendered.
+The render function of a Element describes how the component is to be rendered.
 Note that what it returns is only a description --- the actual rendering does not happen here!
 In Edifice, the Edifice rendering engine, which is contained in :code:`edifice.App`, is responsible for actually doing the rendering.
-It takes the description of each Component, and it decides when and how to render it and its children.
+It takes the description of each Element, and it decides when and how to render it and its children.
-It does so by monitoring the state of each Component, and it will re-render when the Component state changes.
+It does so by monitoring the state of each Element, and it will re-render when the Element state changes.
 Don't worry, we'll see an example of this in action!

 As you might expect, you can run this application simply with :code:`python tutorial.py`.